SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 Of course, after this expanded exploration, your post-processing function will be called again.
 Likewise, you could potentially expand again, and after the next expansion post-processing will be executed again (and again, and again, and again, I guess you get it).
 Thus, you can use post-processing for an adaptive search within your parameter space.

-**IMPORTANT**: All changes you apply to your trajectory, like setting auto-loading or changing fast access will be propagated to the new single runs.
+**IMPORTANT**: All changes you apply to your trajectory, like setting auto-loading or changing fast access, are propagated to the new single runs.
 So try to undo all changes before finishing the post-processing if you plan to trigger new single runs.